 Growth Trends for Related Jobs

-The law doesn't prevent you starting a new business after bankruptcy, the Nolo legal website says.
-It's even possible to do this during bankruptcy.
+The law doesn't prevent you starting a new business after bankruptcy, It's even possible to do this during bankruptcy.
 However there are practical obstacles you'll have to overcome.

 If your business idea needs funding, lenders may be uninterested.
 Bloomberg Businessweek reports that lenders are more likely to refuse entrepreneurs who have a bankruptcy on their record; lenders who do offer credit charge higher interest rates.

 Bankruptcy falls off your credit report after 10 years.
 You can rebuild your credit score before that time by paying your post-bankruptcy bills and debts on time, consistently.
 This helps in getting more credit.